Moonwalk: Inverse-Forward Differentiation: Moonwalk

-and from (\ref{eq:ifp-main}) we have
+and from \Cref{eq:ifp-main} we have

-Assuming that we have the input gradient $h_0$, we can construct the parameter gradient for each layer on the fly by two operators in equations \Cref{eq:h_i,eq:g_i} and store only $h_i \in \outputspace$ for the next layer's computation.
-The complete procedure is given in Algorithm \ref{alg:invertible-fp} and illustrated in Figure \ref{fig:grads_inv}.
+Assuming that we have the input cotangent $h_0$, we can construct the parameter gradient for each layer on-the-fly by the two operators in \Cref{eq:h_i,eq:g_i} and store only $h_i \in \Z{R}^{n_i}$ temporarily for the next layer's computation.
+Despite the general existence of multiple right-inverses, the result is unique in submersive networks because each input cotangent is in the row-space of its layer's Jacobian.
+The complete procedure is given in \cref{alg:invertible-fp} and illustrated in \cref{fig:grads_inv}.

-In the next two sections we describe the computation of $h_0$ with either forward-mode or Backprop and discuss the trade-offs of using each variant.
+In the remainder of this section we describe the computation of $h_0$ in either reverse- or forward-mode, discuss the trade-offs of each variant, and introduce techniques offering additional improvements.